manashpratim/Classification-of-Song-Attributes-using-Lyrics/README.md

 # References
 1) MP Barman, K Dahekar, A Anshuman and A Awekar "It's Only Words And Words Are All I Have"- arXiv preprint arXiv:1901.05227, 2019.
 2) M. Fell and C. Sporleder.
-Lyrics-based analysis and classication of music.
+Lyrics-based analysis and classification of music.
 In COLING, 2014.
 3) Q. Le and T. Mikolov.
 Distributed representations of sentences and documents.
 In International Conference on Machine Learning, pages 1188--1196, 2014.
 4) T. Mikolov, K. Chen, G. Corrado, and J. Dean.
-Ecient estimation of word representations in vector space.
+Efficient estimation of word representations in vector space.
 CoRR, abs/1301.3781, 2013.